-Join Dina Shapiro for an in-depth discussion in this video Define your target, part of Lead Generation Fundamentals.
+Join Dina Shapiro for an in-depth discussion in this video Define your target, part of Lead Generation Foundations.

 - You've set your goals, KPIs, and benchmarked.
 Now it's time to entice your prospects.
 Let's start by defining your customer target.
 The most successful companies know their customers, who they are and how they buy.
 Some marketers even know their customers better than their own families.
 The better you know your customers, the smarter you'll be about understanding what types of leads convert best.
 Start by knowing basic information, like age, gender, income, or profession.

 Then think from your customer's perspective.
 How do they buy?
 What's their decision-making process?
 There's just so much information out there today.
 Did you know that Google processes 3.5 billion searches every day, and that has a huge impact on a customer's buying process?
 They have more power than ever before, due to social media and easy online comparison shopping.
 Today, most customers research online before they buy whether it's a small candy bar or an expensive new car.